hhromic/python-twitter-toolbox/README.md

     pip install --user twitter-toolbox

+For **Microsoft Windows** users, you should run `pip` through the Python interpreter:

+    python -m pip install twitter-toolbox

 ## Configuration File

 The Twitter Toolbox is globally configured using the simple [configuration language from Python][python-config] stored into a file named `.twtoolbox.cfg` under your home directory (please note the leading period `.`).